The Absa Cape Epic

 The Absa Cape Epic is the most televised mountain bike stage race in the world and the only eight-day mountain bike stage race classed as hors catégorie by the Union Cycliste Interacionale (UCI).
 This official UCI status makes it a highlight on the professional racer’s calendar.
 The Absa Cape Epic also attracts aspiring amateur riders wanting to test themselves against the best.
 It is a full-service race, meaning that everything is taken care of from the start – all riders need to think about is riding.

-The Absa Cape Epic takes place in the Western Cape in South Africa but the route changes every year and planning starts well before a year in advance, with a team of route designers constantly scouting out new trails across the Western Cape.
+The Absa Cape Epic takes place in the Western Cape in South Africa but the route changes every year and planning starts well in advance, with a team of route designers constantly scouting out new trails across the Western Cape.